a-ridings13/logsAnalysis/README.md

    Make sure to setup the news database on your vagrant machine by running the command:

     vagrant@vagrant:/vagrant$ psql -d news -f newsdata.sql

+   Next you will need to connect to the news database and create each of the 5 views provided at the beginning of this README:

+    vagrant@vagrant:/vagrant$ psql news

+    news=> [input create view statements here]

-   From here you can execute the program using the following command:
+   After you have created the views in the database, you can execute the program using the following command:

     vagrant@vagrant:/vagrant$ python3 logAnalysis.py